leota0608/CS-30-Final-Project/development.md

 - [Coding preparation](#coding-preparation)

 ## Code Planning

+### Game Frame Work
+To ensure consistency throughout the software, all the games must follow guidelines.
+These rules are enforced through interface and abstract classes that must be inhereted and implemented for elements of each indevedual game.

+#### 1. Class GameHandler:
+GameHandler is the "governer" for all the games.
+It makes that the player's move is consistent with the rules of the game.
+GameHandler assumes that each computer player will alwayse choose a move that is consistent, thus no error checking is needed for the chosen move of the computer players.
+GameHandler must check for the winning conditon, and ask the user and bots for a move in appropriate turns.
+Here are the attributes and methods that the GameHandler must include.
+* def \_\_init\_\_(real_player, players):
+real_player is the index of the actual player within the game. bot_list is a list of all the bots that will play the game.
+It is up to the children of this class to restrict the number of bot players.
+* def askPlayer():

+#### 2. Class Player:
+This is the parent class for all computer guided players within each game.
+For example, an artificial player for black jack must inherit from this class and implement all of its functionality.
+The Bot class would require the following methods and attributes.
+* def \_\_init\_\_ (gameData):
+Before each computerPlayer is constructed, the player is provided by the whole game data. game data specifies the current state of the game, score of each player, the board, etc....
+Note: gameData is provided to each computerPlayer, to enble these aritificial players for efficent searching for a solution.
+It is up to the developer to make sure that their algorithm does not modify this data.
+* def provoke():
+once called, it would return the computer next "move".
+Note: that returned data type is restricted and is up to the developer and the type of game being played. "gamedata" is the current state of the game.
+It is specfic to each game and it is design depenedent.

+* def sendMessage():
+To make the game more engaging, each computer Player, may generate a message that could be shared by the acutal player.
+Note: If the does possess any message, sendMessage() must return None to Notify the game handler.

 ### Main code
 The main code imports the `Game` module, which then imports the four mini games and ...not finished
 ```python